We assume you've fully installed exVim. Go to the Installation if you havn't done it.

 For more details about exVim plugins, read Plugins.
 You can also check ex-project, ex-gsearch, ex-symbol, ... for the details of each plugin, and their configurations.

-vim recommend 3rd-party plugins use <leader>
+vim recommend 3rd-party plugins use <leader> (aka. \) to begin their operations,

 also the operations in vim are case sensitive.